UKHomeOffice/rtp-io-lib/README.md

   transform(flatJson) mustEqual Good(json)
 ```

+Note - if required (though not advised) the EmptyJsonSchema can be used to all JSON to be validated successfully.

 JSON Schema Validation
 ----------------------
 There are several online JSON schema validation tools such as [JSON Schema Validator](http://www.jsonschemavalidator.net/)